-- 2. Prescribed by or in consultation with an ophthalmologist; - 3.
-Age \geq 18 years; - Failure of bevacizumab intravitreal solution, unless contraindicated or clinically significant adverse effects are experienced; - Prior authorization may be required for bevacizumab intravitreal solution.
-Requests for IV formulations of Avastin, Myasi, and Zirabev will not be approved - 5.
+- 4. Failure of Member must use bevacizumab intravitreal solution, unless contraindicated or clinically significant adverse effects are experienced; - Prior authorization may be required for bevacizumab intravitreal solution.
+Requests for IV formulations of Avastin, Mvasi, and Zirabev will not be approved - 5.
 If request is for Susvimo, member meets both of the following (a and b): - a.
 Member has previously responded to at least 2 intravitreal injections of a VEGF inhibitor (e.g., intravitreal bevazicumab); - b.
-Request is for the treatment of neovascular (wet) AMD; - 6.
-Dose does not exceed one of the following (a, b, or eb): - a.
-For DME or DR: 0.3 mg per month; - b.a.
-For RVO or mCNV: 0.5 mg per month; - e.b.
+Request is for the treatment of neovascular (wet) AMD; - 5.6.Dose does not exceed one of the following (a, b, or c): - a.
+For DME and DR: 0.3 mg per month; - b.
+For AMD, RVO or, and mCNV: 0.5 mg per month. - c.
 For AMD, either i or ii: - i.
-If request is for Byooviz, Cimerli, or Lucentis: 0.5 mg per month; - ii.
+If request is for Lucentis or Byooviz: 0.5 mg per month; - b.ii.
 If request is for Susvimo: 2 mg per 6 months.

-Approval duration:

-mCNV: 3 months
+Approval duration: mCNV: 3 months